Which church has understood that it can be saved by heresies? (Yona Friedman)

 Our utopia for a sustainable ecosystem, both social and natural (if such distinction can still be claimed), is endangered.

 At the heart of Friedman’s theory lies the concept of the critical group, which is described as the largest set of elements (people, objects and connections between them) that can guarantee the functioning of a given social structure and, in turn, the seeking of its utopia.
 Social cohesion and ease of communication are, in fact, essential factors and can only occur within a group that is restricted in size.
 Alienation, on the contrary, would occur from an information overload - more people than we can communicate with, more objects than we can control.
+It derives that only small communities can realise their utopia and the city is its locus.

 The communication of a small community is also constrained by the rule of the critical group.
 Years ahead of social media, Friedman argues that the global communication is inadequate to convey new ideas.
 While the Modern consensus was based on a mono-directional one-to-many mechanical media, the post-modern communication is based on a bidirectional many-to-many [2] digital media, where there’s no difference between the opinion of a scientist and that of a troll.
+Now more than ever, a sustainable utopia needs an objective non-paternalistic language whose members can understand and contribute to.

 In this view, society and environment are inseparable as people and objects are linked with one another.
 The properties of each individual are objects and, as such, they need to be stored and accessed at will.
 When not used, objects are stored occupying valuable space.
 At the same time, a person never occupies more than 40m3.
 From these considerations we have that people could densely live in a fraction of the extension of the city whereas the rest of the space could be used as storage.
+This vision aims at the utopia for a non-competitive society, which will only emerge in a state of natural or artificial equilibrium of goods and subsidy products (abundance of resources).
+Here, the property is regulated by a social contract where things/objects: a) can be used by everyone, b) don’t require permission, c) can be transferred without consent.

 In these terms, the systemic relationship between people and objects in the organisation of the city deals with the densification of the urban fabric and the accessibility (to people and objects) through logistic infrastructures.